 - Federal Student Aid Exit Counseling

 This is a Federal requirement for all graduating, withdrawn, or dropped students who have borrowed federal Stafford or Graduate PLUS loans while at Stetson University College of Law.
 It allows you to understand your rights and responsibilities as a borrower entering repayment.
 This takes approximately 30 minutes to complete.
-To complete this step you will go to http://www.nslds.ed.gov/nslds_SA/SaEcWelcome.do.
+To complete this requirement, please visit http://www.studentloans.gov.

-These in-person counseling sessions provide an overview of repayment plans; give details about the Federal Loan Forgiveness programs; provide information on postponing your payments should graduates encounter financial difficulties; and provide first-hand knowledge on the loan consolidation process, as well as new regulations that would affect graduates' loans.
-The sessions are intended to complement the Federal Exit Counseling online component and provide soon-to-be graduates with a To Do List following graduation.
+This recorded counseling session provides an overview of repayment plans; give details about the Federal Loan Forgiveness programs; provides information on postponing your payments should graduates encounter financial difficulties; and provides first-hand knowledge on the loan consolidation process, as well as new regulations that would affect graduates' loans.
+This session is intended to complement the Federal Exit Counseling online component and provide soon-to-be graduates with a To-Do List following graduation.

 - As a Stetson University College of Law graduate, you have financial aid counseling for life, regardless of when you graduated.
 You can always make an appointment or come by to speak to a counselor about your financial aid.
 We are determined to help you manage your loan debt and succeed as a responsible borrower.

 - Bar Study Loan: There are private lenders that offer Bar Study Loans that are up to $15,000 that would help cover living expense costs for the time period from graduation until you take the bar.
 You would research these options on your own and we do not offer counseling on which loan or vendor is better.
 Please know that private loans cannot be consolidated with your Federal loans, giving you two loan payments in the future.

 - Planning for Repayment